-I see the interdependence between gut and skin time and time again during the course of practice.
+I see the interdependence between skin and gut health time and time again during the course of practice.
 Deficiencies in gut health can often be reflected by the skin, and indeed our skin can help build a picture of what is going on internally.
 I have come across several cases of eczema being linked to a certain food intolerance and/or other gut-related conditions.
 Sometimes, the approach of reseting one’s dietary regime alongside homeopathic treatment that targets both the gut and skin has proven to be immensely beneficial to my patients who suffer from such skin conditions.

 These seemingly small but interesting points shed light on how the skin and gut interact, and how our skin responds to our diet.
 It is apparent then, that what we eat affects our skin inside out.